ronald-kimeli/leave-management-php/README.md

 # Leave Management System
-This is Full-Stack web application build on top of  PHP, MySQL, jQuery, Bootstrap css.
+A Full-Stack web application built on top of PHP(OOP), MySQL(PDO), jQuery and Bootstrap css.
 It consists of Home page, Admin Panel and Employee panel for management.
-It runs on pure php using OOP concepts to meeting MVC structure.
+It runs on MVC structure.

 ## set up